 Since 2008, Dr. Kuhn has practiced Davanloo’s ISTDP (Intensive Short-Term Dynamic Psychotherapy), which he has studied with Allan Abbass and Jon Frederickson.
 He is an IEDTA Certified teacher of ISTDP, and has particular interested in training and dissemination of EDTs.
 His book, Intensive Short-Term Dynamic Psychotherapy: A Reference (2014) has been widely hailed in the ISTDP community.

-In 2013, he joined the IEDTA Board of Directors and became co-chair of the IEDTA’s Information Technology Committee, where he spearheaded the redesign and revitalization of the IEDTA website.
+Dr. Kuhn was chosen to be the fifth President of the IEDTA in May of 2018.
+He joined the IEDTA Board of Directors and became co-chair of the IEDTA’s Information Technology Committee in 2013, spearheading the redesign and revitalization of the IEDTA website.

 A Clinical Instructor in Psychiatry at Harvard Medical School, he teaches Short-Term Dynamic Psychotherapy to the PGY-4 psychiatry residents in the Harvard Longwood Psychiatry Residency training program and is promoting other ISTDP training activities in the Boston area.
 He has a private practice in Belmont, Massachusetts.